Understanding the Canada Express Entry Visa System

 - You are awarded points based on what is called the Comprehensive Ranking System and based on the total score (and the total score of other applicants) you will be invited to apply.

-What is the significance of having a valid job offer?
+Express Entry benefit of having a valid job offer

 When your Skills end Education has been verified we do however recommend that you start the job search in earnest for two reasons: